saramasarone/RMV-VAE/README.md

 - Two or more omics datasets
 - Optional - clinical data to predict outcomes

 To perform attribute regularisation you can use one of the existing scripts from any RMV-VAE folder and substitute our datasets with yours.
+You'll have to replace the gene name by the variable to intend to normalise by.

 ### Contacts
-email @ smasarone@turing.ac.uk
+email @ smasarone@turing.ac.uk :)